Note

 Variants

-Certain information is transferred with every import, i.e. regardless of the settings and whether the product already exists.
+Certain information is transferred with each import, i.e. regardless of the settings and whether the product already exists.

 -